Built for office cleaning teams

 How to connect office checklists with confirmed shifts

-An office checklist helps the cleaner know what to do after arriving, but the owner still needs to know whether the cleaner confirmed the shift, saw the access notes, and has the latest client instructions before the office visit starts.
+An office checklist handles the room-by-room tasks, but the owner still needs to know whether the assigned cleaner confirmed the shift, saw the access notes, and has the latest client instructions before the office visit starts.

 CleanConfirm helps keep confirmations, reminders, call-outs, and cover requests visible after the schedule is sent.